zhanglab/psamm/docs/commands.rst

 default penalties for all other database reactions can be set through the ``--db-penalty`` argument.
 Reactions that do not have penalty values explicitly set through the ``--penalty`` argument will be assigned this penalty value.
-Similarly penalty values can be assigned for new exchange reactions and artificial transport reactions through the ``--ex-penalty`` and ``--tp-penalty`` arguments.
+Similarly, penalty values can be assigned for new exchange reactions and artificial transport reactions through the ``--ex-penalty`` and ``--tp-penalty`` arguments.
 An example using all three of these arguments can be seen here: